paulobueno90/Capstone-Project-Arvato/README.md

 #### Kaggle Competition
 With the model created, it is time to submit the predictions of the test data to this [Kaggle Competition](https://www.kaggle.com/c/udacity-arvato-identify-customers)

+## Results
+But in summary, looking into data it can be said that the group of potencial customers are:
+- Individuals with Higher income and wealth.
+- Individuals which is more avantgard than mainstream and more likely to be green avantgarde ( sustainability)
+- Live in areas with lower density of inhabitants and lower unemployement.
+- Has higher mobility
+- Mid-ager with family individuals

+If the company were willing to launch a marketing campaign, it would be more efficient to target these clusters of characteristics.

 ## Acknowledgements